ellis882/hangman-msp3/README.md

 - at the end of the game you are asked to play again?
 (Y/N).
     - if type Y the game starts again.
+    - when type N you go to welcome text.
-    - when type anything else you exit the game.
+    - when type anything else you are asked to type only (Y/N).

 ### 2.2.
 Features left to implement in the future